MachineLearningEnthusiasts/HIV_Detection_Diagnosis_Precautions/README.md

 * To determine the statistics of AIDS affected people in the world. it contains two groups of people :

-1.people of age 0 to 18(child)
+1.people of age 0 to 18(childs)

-2.people of age 18 to 45 (aduts)
+2.people of age 18 to 45 (adults).

-* Mother to child probability of transmitting HIV
+* Mother to child probability of transmitting HIV.

-* Cause of spreading HIV worldwide
+* Cause of spreading HIV worldwide.

-* Avarage life span of a HIV affected child/adult
+* Avarage life span of a HIV affected child/adult.

-* Effectivity of ART drugs to AIDS treatment
+* Effectivity of ART drugs to AIDS treatment.

-* Suicidal case detection for HIV
+* Suicidal case detection for HIV.

-* Detection of AIDS via PCR and RAT
+* Detection of AIDS via PCR and RAT.

-* Death rate of HIV affected people
+* Death rate of HIV affected people.

-* T4 level during HIV
+* T4 level during HIV.

 * Proper diet to prevent HIV in early stages.

-* Increase avarage lifespan of HIV affected people
+* Increase avarage lifespan of HIV affected people.

-* Cause of death of the patients affected with HIV
+* Cause of death of the patients affected with HIV.